 According to USFA, instances of home fires spike in winter months.
 Cooking and home heating are the leading causes of residential building fires during the winter.
 The risk of fires also increases with the use of supplemental heating, such as space heaters.

 Another serious threat in winter months is carbon monoxide (CO), otherwise known as the “invisible killer” because it’s an odorless, colorless and poisonous gas.
 Any fuel-burning appliances in the home, including furnaces and fireplaces, are a potential CO source.

-Since 1999, there has been an increasing trend in unintentional, non-fire CO deaths associated with consumer products – the majority of which have been associated with heating systems and portable generators.
-CPSC staff estimates there were 184 CO poisoning deaths on average per year from 2005-2007 compared to 122 deaths per year from 1999-2001.
+In the last 20 years, there has been an increasing trend in unintentional, non-fire CO deaths associated with consumer products – the majority of which have been associated with heating systems and portable generators.

 Smoke and carbon monoxide alarms are an important line of defense in the home, and they give consumers valuable escape time.
 About two-thirds of fire deaths occur in homes with no smoke alarms, or in homes where consumers have removed the alarm’s batteries or where the batteries are dead.
 Recently, there were tragic deaths in homes where alarms could have made a difference:

 - In Citra, Fla., a fire killed five children on November 8.
 Their home did not have smoke alarms.

 - In Penfield, N.Y., a 54-year-old man died of CO poisoning in November.
 Prior to his death, the home’s CO alarms reportedly beeped and were removed from the house.